aarno97/Code_Snippets/README.md

 The %~ specifies the directory you are in, and check the [first link](https://blog.balthazar-rouberol.com/customizing-your-shell) for more options.

+### Data Science Applications -- Serial Killers

+Decided to look into specific numbers of active serial killers via decade after reading this [Why were there so many serial killers in the 1980s? - BBC News](https://www.bbc.com/news/world-us-canada-45324622) and decided to add some files on usage

+To begin, I downloaded a .csv file containing all the data available on [List of serial killers in the United States - Wikipedia](https://en.wikipedia.org/wiki/List_of_serial_killers_in_the_United_States) using [Wiki Table to CSV online converter](https://wikitable2csv.ggor.de/)

+I then used pyplot to get basic histograms displaying years active from, and years active to after scrubbing the data manually.

+Then using a dictionary containing decades I wanted to look at, and creating a function called find_decade, I cycled through each record adding each decade a person was active to a set (to prevent duplication) and then incremented appropriately.

+Further applications could be made with more in-depth data science, as well as looking at other things you'd like to have data regarding activity across decades such as:

+[Lists of Pokémon episodes - Wikipedia](https://en.wikipedia.org/wiki/Lists_of_Pok%C3%A9mon_episodes) -- seeing overlap of dates in media production

+[List of current monarchs of sovereign states - Wikipedia](https://en.wikipedia.org/wiki/List_of_current_monarchs_of_sovereign_states) -- seeing years of greatest over turn on monarchs

 # Future stuff will be added below this marker.